rakibtg/ZincPHP/readme.md

 - Now go to this url in any web browser: `http://127.0.0.1:8585?route=welcome`

 - You would have a beautiful JSON response as the output on the browser!
-- There is a lot more that we can do, but for now here is a simple tip, if you would like to take an input then use this: `App::input( 'username' )`
+- There is a lot more that we can do, but for now here is a simple tips, if you would like to take an input then use this: `App::input( 'username' )`
 - More detail and documentations would be live very soon :)

 ## Development Status